How to Install Arch Linux with LUKS

 Bootstrapping

 We are now ready to install the base system.
-If you are running Arch, issue the following command:
+To do that, issue the following command:

-# pacstrap -K /mnt base linux-lts linux-firmware vim dhcpcd sudo
+# pacstrap -i -K /mnt base linux-lts linux-firmware vim dhcpcd sudo

 Once done, we need to generate an fstab file.
 Instead of doing it manually, we can use the following neat utility.